Fired Florida Data Scientist Launches A Coronavirus Dashboard Of Her Own

 "To me, it did not read like some kind of political conspiracy or some higher directive," Jones says.
 "It seemed like people who expected when I brought in those results, the results to support the plan they had written, and they did not, they seemed panicked, and like they had to figure out a way to make the results match the plan."

-Florida entered phase one of its reopening on May 4, in all counties except Miami-Dade, Broward and Palm Beach.
-It eased restrictions even further with the start of phase two on June 5, but is now among the more than 20 states where new daily cases are rising.
-To date, the state has had more than 73,000 cases and nearly 3,000 deaths.
+Florida entered Phase 1 of its reopening on May 4, in all counties except Miami-Dade, Broward and Palm Beach.
+It eased restrictions even further with the start of Phase 2 on June 5 but is now among the more than 20 states where new daily cases are rising.
+As of Sunday, the state has had more than 73,000 cases and nearly 3,000 deaths.

 The Florida Department of Health did not respond to requests for comment.
 A spokesperson for Florida Gov. Ron De Santis said last month that Jones "exhibited a repeated course of insubordination during her time with the department."

 Jones and her attorney are now looking into whether she might be protected by a whistleblower law.
-Jones says she had asked at work how to file a whistleblower complaint, and was fired the next day.
+Jones says she had asked at work how to file a whistleblower complaint and was fired the next day.

 Now a private citizen, Jones continues to take issue with the way the state is calculating its coronavirus positivity rate.
 The official Florida site says there are more than 1.3 million "total people tested" in Florida, of which about 73,500 were positive, resulting in an "overall percent positive" rate of 5.4%.